johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 One thing we can do, now that we have an all-Nest version and a native TypeScript/NATS version of the requestor and responder, is examine the actual NATS messages exchanged.
 You can and should do this yourself (for now, you can examine the NATS logs produced by following [these instructions](https://github.com/johnbiundo/nest-nats-sample#running-the-all-nest-configuration) and [these instructions](https://github.com/johnbiundo/nest-nats-sample#running-the-all-native-app-configuration)), but let's cut right to the chase.
 Nest encodes message payloads in a format that is probably **not directly compatible with the format used by your external app**.
 We'll address why that is, and how to resolve the incompatibility, below.
 Now we're getting to the meaty part of the article series!

 **Note**: the following representations of the actual messages as seen in the NATS server log take a few **small** liberties to simplify and clarify.
 What you'll actually see in the logs is slightly more verbose.
-To see the NATS log messages yourself, follow [these instructions]().
+To see the NATS log messages yourself, follow [these instructions](https://github.com/johnbiundo/nest-nats-sample#running-the-all-nest-configuration).

 #### Native App Messages

-The native "customerApp", when it issues the `'get-customers'` request, emits a message that looks like this:
+The native *customerApp*, when it issues the `'get-customers'` request, emits a message that looks like this:

 ```bash
 PUB get-customers _INBOX.6EADK